suntoes/ez-snek-online/README.md

 # ez snek online
 Realtime online snake game with websockets using Node.js, MongoDb, Mongoose, Express and Socket.io with Vanilla JS for game logic.
-Has CRUD features for user/hostroom data in MongoDb.

 ## <a href="https://ez-snek-online.suntoes.repl.co/">Live Demo on Replit</a> (incase it runs)